 Communication is a translation process.
 In a conversation with another person, we are translating someone’s words into our thoughts and these thoughts into actions or words.

-- read the words and identify individual meaning
+- read the words and identify the individual meaning

 - try to figure out what the other person is saying